osrf/gazebo_tutorials/drcsim_ros_python/tutorial.md

 ### Restarting

-To try it again, go to the Gazebo "Edit" menu and click on "Reset Model Poses" (you might need to do this several times, use `Shift+Ctrl+R` for convenience).
+To try it again, go to the Gazebo-classic "Edit" menu and click on "Reset Model Poses" (you might need to do this several times, use `Shift+Ctrl+R` for convenience).
 That will teleport the robot back to its initial pose, from where you can run a trajectory again.
 In this way, you can iterate, making changes to the program sending the trajectory and checking the effect in simulation, without shutting everything down.

 ## The Code Explained